 Hyperbaric oxygen (HBO) therapy involves the inhalation of 100% oxygen at an elevated (i.e., greater than sea-level) atmospheric pressure.
 In the treatment of wounds, this is typically between 2 to 2.5 atmospheric absolute (ATA).
 Originally developed for the treatment of decompression sickness, HBO therapy is used by some physicians in the management of a variety of wound types.
 The theory is that wounds have a reduced oxygen supply that impairs wound healing.
 By delivering oxygen to the body under hyperbaric conditions, tissue oxygen levels are raised, and this enhances wound healing.
 Many physicians use transcutaneous oxygen tension (TcPO2) with vascular assessment to help predict the healing potential in patients before they undergo HBO therapy.
 TcPO2 is a non-invasive quantitative assessment of the amount of oxygen in the tissue.

-The delivery system for HBO uses either a monoplace (single person) chamber or multiplace (multiple persons) chamber.
-In monoplace chambers, the entire chamber is pressurized with 100% oxygen to the desired ATA.
-Multiplace chambers, which can accommodate between 2-12 patients, are pressurized (using compressed air) and the patients breathe 100% oxygen either via mask, head tent, or endotracheal tube.
+The delivery system for HBO uses either a monoplace (single person) chamber or multiplace (multiple person) chamber.
+In monoplace chambers, the entire chamber is pressurized with 100% oxygen to the desired treatment pressure.
+Multiplace chambers, which can accommodate between 1-12 patients, are pressurized (using compressed air) and the patients breathe 100% oxygen either via mask or head tent (hood).
 In either setting, the time the patient spends in the chamber under hyperbaric conditions is decided by the attending physician and generally ranges from one to two hours.

 Potential risks for patients undergoing treatment with HBO therapy include pressure related traumas (e.g., barotraumatic otitis, pneumothorax) and adverse effects due to oxygen toxicity (e.g., myopia, seizures).
 Some patients may experience claustrophobia due to the confined space of the chambers.
 Most adverse events are selflimited and resolve after termination of therapy.
 Patients with barotraumatic otitis may require the placement of myringotomy tubes.